 An inability to learn that cannot be explained by intellectual, sensory or health factors.
 Behaviors that are situationally inappropriate.
 A generally depressed mood or unhappiness.
 Weaknesses in building and maintaining relationships with peers or teachers.

-What are Signs of ED?
+What are Signs of an Emotional Disability?

 - Rebellious Actions